xyhtac/icingatelegram/README.md

 6. Create new Jenkins pipeline and point it to `deploy-icingatelegram.jenkinsfile` in your repo.
 7. Run the pipeline.

----
-**NOTE**
-*icingatelegram* stores session ID in the state memory, so your users will need to ask for access from the notification group after each time you run the build pipeline.
+> **_NOTE:_** *icingatelegram* stores session ID in the state memory, so your users will need to ask for access from the notification group after each time you run the build pipeline.

----

 ### Installation as systemd (CentOS).